blorente/naylang-documentation/src/the_grace_programming_language.md

 }
 ```

-In this case, the second method is considered to be the same as the first, and it will cause a _shadowing error_ for conflicting names.
+In this case, the second method is considered to be the same as the first, and it will cause a _shadowing error_[^shadowing] for conflicting names.
 This design decision stems directly from the gradual typing, since there is no way to discern objects that are dynamically typed, and any object may be dynamically typed at any point.
-As a side effect, this method makes request dispatch considerably simpler.
+As a side effect, this method makes request dispatch considerably simpler, as is explained in [Methods and Dispatch](#methods-and-dispatch)

-### Lexically scoped, single namespace
+#### Lexically scoped, single namespace

 Grace has a single namespace for convenience, since novice projects will rarely be so large that they require separation of namespaces.
 It is also lexically scoped, so the declarations in a block are accessible to that scope and every scope inside it, but not to any outer scopes.

 ### Lineups

 Collections in Grace are represented as Lineups, which are completely polymorphic lists of objects that implement the Iterable interface.
+As the spec says, the common trait of Lineups is that they implement the `Iterable` interface.
+In the case of Naylang, since no inheritance or type system is needed yet, no such interface has been implemented.
+Rather, the `GraceIterable` native type has been created.

 ### Object-based inheritance

 Everything in Grace is an object.
 Therefore, the inheritance model is more based on extending existing objects instead of instantiating particular classes.
 In fact, classes in Grace are no more than factory methods that return an object with a predefined set of methods and fields.

-Unfortunately, this mechanism is also out of the scope of the project and will be left for future releases.
+Unfortunately, this mechanism is also **out of the scope of the project** and will be left for future releases.

 Subset of Grace in a Page
 ------